Teba2/Lasr/README1.md

-my name is tebiu solomon and this is my git
+my name is tebiu solomon and this is my git.